 Along with slushies, soft drinks (depending on the size of the can/bottle) can contain anywhere from 10 to 20 teaspoons of sugar, while energy and sports drinks range anywhere from 8 to 16 teaspoons.
 This means that you’re consuming up to an entire week’s worth of sugar in just one day, which is definitely not good for your health.

-Sugar has no nutritional value and tends to store itself as fat and is high in calories, therefore over consumption of sugar can lead to obesity, and obesity can lead to the development of other health problems such as type II diabetes, heart disease, and even dental-related issues (such as cavities.)
-Because of these reasons, family physicians like Dr. Ali Ghahary urge patients to avoid consuming sugar.
+Sugar has no nutritional value and tends to store itself as fat and is high in calories, therefore over consumption of sugar can lead to obesity, and obesity can lead to the development of other health problems such as type II diabetes, Dr. Ali Ghahary urge patients to avoid consuming sugar.

 Unfortunately, due to the fact that sugary drinks are easily and widely accessible – for example, in schools, fast food restaurants, grocery stores and sporting/concert arenas) – actually being able to say “no” and avoid those temptations can sometimes be difficult.
 However, while we cannot control every single environment we find ourselves in, we can certainly control what we choose to put in our bodies as well as what’s at home.
 For some, cutting out sugar can be as difficult as quitting smoking, especially if sugar consumption has been a part of your diet for quite some time.
 If this is the case, Dr. Ali Ghahary recommends finding distractions.
 Ask yourself what you can do when you start craving sugar.
 A distraction could be something as simple as calling a friend, reading a book, listening to music, or even going for a walk – and, as Dr. Ghahary has mentioned in his articles many times before, exercise has many health benefits.